All Products

 What do I do if the 499 status code is returned to a client and the client cancels requests?

-• If the 499 status code is returned on a client, function instances are restarted.
-You can configure health checks for function instances to prevent instances from being restarted.
+• When a 499 status code occurs on a client, function instances are restarted.
+You can configure health checks for these instances to avoid unnecessary restarts.
 For more information, see Why is a function instance restarted after the 499 error occurs on a client?

 How do I update the configurations of a running function?